flipt-io/cup/docs/DESIGN.md

 The object and resource model is a good potential fit for `cup`, so we want to replicate it as much as possible.
 The self-describing API should lend itself well to building additional tooling (CLI, UI, etc.).

-While we're taking a lot of inspiration from it, we're don't want to prescribe this tool to a Kubernetes only audience.
+While we're taking a lot of inspiration from it, we don't intend to prescribe this tool to a Kubernetes only audience.
-We feel it has scope to be valuable beyond the Kubernetes ecosystem.
+We feel it has scope and value beyond the Kubernetes ecosystem.

 As such, there will be a bit of wheel re-invention at the start of this project.
 We don't want folks to have to have a Kubernetes cluster, or for `cup` to have a hard dependency on all the Kubernetes internals.